Organizing your Content

 Keeping your Screen UI consistent across different devices is another important aspect of creating a friendly user experience, and the Anchor Pins property setting allows you to do so.
 Use it to pin your components to specific edges on the screen and adjust their position from that edge.
 This will ensure they appear in the same area on any phone, regardless of screen size.

-The components are pinned to the selected edge from their center.
-You can then use the Position (coords) property to set the X and Y distance of the component from its pinned region.
-The .GIFs below demonstrate how a pinned component to an edge compared to an unpinned component behaves on different aspect ratios.
+Components are pinned to the selected edge from their center.
+You can then use the Position property to set the X and Y distance of the component from its pinned region.
+The videos below demonstrate how a component anchored to an edge behaves in comparison to an unpinned component on different aspect ratios.

 When components are added to the screen layer canvas, their default anchor pin is the center.